 - Repeat for each child node.

-Step 3: Link the child node and parent nodes
+Step 3: Link the child node and parent node

-- Sign in to the Smoothwall that will be the parent.
+- Sign in to the Smoothwall that will be the parent node.

 - Go to System > Central management > Child nodes.